Public space surveillance (CCTV) in Hackney

 - Any police reference such as an incident number.

-We'll respond telling applicants if there are cameras that may have caught the incident.
+We’ll respond by telling applicants if there are cameras that may have caught the incident and we’ll give you an evidence request form number (ERF).
 This service is free.

 We can also advise members of the public if there are any cameras in the area, but we will not release any footage to them.
 We will only release footage to their insurance company or solicitor.